packwiz/packwiz-website/docs/tutorials/creating/adding-mods.md

 hash = "b22d1d8fe5752533954028172c9bf3ac01b57f40c82946a3e7b1eaff389e2b87"
 ```

-You can even create them for files that aren't mods (such as resource packs) - just make sure to run `packwiz refresh` and add `metafile = true` to the corresponding `index.toml` entry, so that packwiz knows that the file contains metadata.
+You can even create them for files that aren't mods (such as resource packs) - just make sure to use the `.pw.toml` extension and run `packwiz refresh`, so that packwiz knows that the file contains metadata.